Developing a Talent Retention Strategy for Your Experienced Staff

 Keeping everyone happy would result in some sort of lowest-common-denominator purpose, unlikely to genuinely inspire the majority and even less likely to produce an industry-leading business.
 If a few people decide to leave the company at this point, I’d view that as a great result for both sides.

-Cascading Objectives, Autonomy, and Accountability
+Cascading Objectives, Autonomy, + Accountability

 Proceeding along the time continuum from open-ended (purpose) and mid-range (vision) brings us to the need for shorter-term strategy and objectives.
 Your company needs to decide what it is going to accomplish in the next few months, how it plans to do that, and who is going to do what.